 - When Safari tries to load a page you have visited recently, it will load it from a local cache file and update it.
 If that cache file is corrupt or Safari has a problem accessing it, you may not be able to load the page.
 The solution is to clear the cache.

-- Press Done and close Preferences.
+- Click Done and quit Settings.

 - Try and load the page again.